 Angel Ysaguirre is the Executive Director of the Illinois Humanities Council.

-I just finished reading Helen Macdonald’s H of for Hawk, a beautiful story about Macdonald’s training a baby goshawk after her father dies.
+I just finished reading Helen Macdonald’s H is for Hawk, a beautiful story about Macdonald’s training a baby goshawk after her father dies.
 She impressively weaves memoir, nature writing, history, and literary criticism together to chronicle her grief, showing how situating yourself among others can help you understand your own ordeal better.
 Or, maybe showing how your own vulnerability can help you understand others better.

 Macdonald had trained hawks before but training a goshawk is more demanding.
 She thinks that the wildness of a goshawk mirrors her feelings upon her father’s death.
 As she trains her goshawk Mabel, she re-reads T.H.
 White’s “The Goshawk” and “The Once and Future King.”
 My favorite part of this book is the relationship she develops with White, through the reading of these books but mediated by her feelings of loss over her father and frustration over training this wild bird.
 Along the way, even her reading of history is affected.
 The sensitivity with which she comes to understand White’s life and writing, a homosexual man living in the first part of the 20th century, is a testament to the power of reading when it is paired with a spirit of openness.
 And, the way in which that reading can help us make sense of our own lives, and the sense of control we feel when we can articulate our feelings.